akvo/akvo-product-design/RSR/Features/12-ActionBasedNotifications/TechnicalDesign/ActionBasedNotifications.md

 ## Overview
 From within the RSR request/response loop we will push the event to a message queue.
 We will have an external service consuming these messages.
 The external service will then handle notification routing and persistence.
 There are several advantages with this approach that validated the introduction to additional moving parts.
 We should not do too much in the RSR request/response cycle, it's not performant.
-Even if a new service adds moving parts it gives us the oportunity to break out distinct functionallity and stay away from complecting the request path.
+Even if a new service adds moving parts it gives us the opportunity to break out distinct functionality and stay away from complecting the request path.

 The notification service will expose a REST API which RSR then can consume for it's public facing myAkvo UI.

 ![rsr notifications](https://f.cloud.github.com/assets/31837/2228742/08d11d66-9ae1-11e3-93ea-08edf3a20f51.png)

 There will be need to have a log per entity event (project, organisation user) but also an log per user notification.
-To make it easier to reason about events are the thing RSR send to the message queue, and those are loged to the entity.
+To make it easier to reason about events are the thing RSR send to the message queue, and those are logged to the entity.
 Once we put an event on log file which we will show the user, we call those notifications instead (think request/response).

 The notification log should have a way to define what notifications are read and which are not.